kubernetes-sigs/windows-testing/README.md

 ## Building Test Images

 [images/](images/README.md) - has all of the container images used in e2e test passes and the scripts to build them.
 They are replacement Windows containers for those in [kubernetes/test/images](https://github.com/kubernetes/kubernetes/tree/master/test/images)

+## Scripts

+[scripts/](scripts/README.md) - has some scripts used for setup, development and debugging.